Skills gap analysis in 4 steps: How to identify and bridge talent gaps

 Also, you need to know the difference between these two terms:

-• Reskilling.
+- Reskilling.
 Sometimes, employees need to learn specific skills to perform their jobs properly.
 An example would be an office worker who gains the responsibility of keeping track of business expenses.
 However, they need to learn Microsoft Excel to perform the task correctly, which is something they still need to learn.
 In other words, reskilling is the process of adding new skills to an employee’s existing repertoire.
-It differs from retraining, which refers to teaching an employee a skill they already knew but forgot.
+It differs from retraining, which refers to teaching employees a skill they already knew but forgot.

-• Upskilling.
+- Upskilling.
 Whenever an employee has to expand on what they already know, it falls under the umbrella of upskilling.
 A quick example would be an office worker from the 70s who had to transition from a typewriter to a computer.
 They’re still performing the same tasks, but now their skills are expanded to include working on desktop computers.

 Here’s a step-by-step breakdown of a skills gap analysis.

-Step #1: Determine the Scope of Your Analysis
+Step #1: Determine the scope of your analysis

 The first step is to determine the type of skill gap analysis you want to conduct.